Augustus III of Poland: Poland

-As King, Augustus was uninterested in the affairs of his Polish–Lithuanian dominion, focusing instead on hunting, the opera, and the collection of artwork at the Gemäldegalerie Alte Meister.
-He spent less than three years of his thirty-year reign in Poland, where political feuding between the House of Czartoryski and the Potocki paralyzed the Sejm (Liberum veto), fostering internal political anarchy and weakening the Commonwealth.
+As King, Augustus was uninterested in the affairs of his Polish–Lithuanian dominion, focusing instead on hunting, opera and the collection of artwork at the Gemäldegalerie Alte Meister.
+He spent less than three years of his thirty-year reign in Poland, where political feuding between the House of Czartoryski and the Potocki paralysed the Sejm (Liberum veto), fostering internal political anarchy and weakening the Commonwealth.
 Augustus delegated most of his powers and responsibilities in the Commonwealth to Heinrich von Brühl, who served in effect as the viceroy of Poland.
-Brühl in turn left the politics in Poland to the most powerful magnates and nobles, which resulted in widespread corruption.
-Under Augustus, Poland was not involved in any major conflicts which further lessened its position in Europe and allowed the neighbouring countries to take advantage of the disorder.
-Any opposition was violently crushed by Brühl, who used either Saxon or Russian forces that permanently stationed in the country.
+Brühl, in turn, left the politics in Poland to the most powerful magnates and nobles, which resulted in widespread corruption.
+Under Augustus, Poland was not involved in any major conflicts, which further lessened its position in Europe and allowed the neighbouring countries to take advantage of the disorder.
+Any opposition was violently crushed by Brühl, who used either Saxon or Russian forces that were permanently stationed in the country.

 Brühl was a skillful diplomat and strategist; Augustus could only be reached through him if an important political feud arose.
-He was also the head of the Saxon court in Dresden and was fond of collectibles, such as gadgets, jewellery and Meissen porcelain, the most famous being the Swan Service composed of 2,200 individual pieces made between 1737 and 1741.
+He was also the head of the Saxon court in Dresden and was fond of collectables, such as gadgets, jewellery and Meissen porcelain, the most famous being the Swan Service composed of 2,200 individual pieces made between 1737 and 1741.
 It has been described as possibly "the finest table service ever produced" and part of it are exhibited at the National Museum in Warsaw.
 He also owned the largest collections of watches, vests, wigs and hats in Europe, though this cannot be accurately assessed.
 Brühl was depicted by his rivals as a nouveau-riche materialist, who used his wealth to gain support.
-His lavish spending was immortalized by Augustus' reported question to the viceroy "Brühl, do I have money?"
+His lavish spending was immortalised by Augustus' reported question to the viceroy, "Brühl, do I have money?"

-By 1748 Augustus III completed extending the Saxon Palace in Warsaw and made significant contributions in remodelling the Royal Castle.
+By 1748, Augustus III completed extending the Saxon Palace in Warsaw and made significant contributions in remodelling the Royal Castle.
 In 1750, von Brühl purchased a residence adjacent to the larger Saxon Palace and transformed it into a rococo masterpiece, which later became known as the Brühl Palace.
-Both buildings were completely destroyed by the Nazis during World War II.
+Both buildings were destroyed by the Nazis during World War II.